kimking86/k8s-enhancements/keps/sig-network/2104-reworking-kube-proxy-architecture/README.md

 ## Summary

 At the beginning, `kube-proxy` was designed to handle the translation of Service objects to OS-level resources.
-Implementations have been userland, then iptables, and now ipvs.
+Implementations included userspace, followed by iptables, and ipvs.
 With the growth of the Kubernetes project, more implementations came to life, for instance with eBPF, and often in relation to other goals (Calico to manage the network overlay, Cilium to manage app-level security, metallb to provide an external LB for bare-metal clusters, etc).

 Along this cambrian explosion of third-party software, the Service object itself received new concepts to improve the abstraction, for instance to express topology.
-Thus, third-party implementation are expected to update and become more complex over time, even if their core doesn't change (ie, the eBPF translation layer is not affected).
+Thus, third-party implementations are expected to update and become more complex over time, even if their core doesn't change (ie, the eBPF translation layer is not affected).

 This KEP is born from the conviction that more decoupling of the Service object and the actual